alexmao1024/todolistClient/README.md

 # TodolistClient

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.3.
-This project realizes the basic function of a to-do list.
+They realizes the basic function of a to-do list.

 ## Login and Register